cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Editor's note [~](https://cyb.ai/ipfs/QmYJuLNoptNMQ6tqsnyu1Aas9WBm2piphbf1i8SPAgp2vp)

 This journal is a new phenomenon.
-Journal's team experiment here with Bostrom's unique features and apply them to real world problems in a form resembling modern scientific journals.
+It is the journal's team experiment to combine with Bostrom's unique features and apply them to real world problems in a form resembling modern scientific journals.

 Bostrom journal is created on top of the Bostrom Blockchain knowledge graph (we assembled this journal from files of Bostrom's knowledge graph).